Mahmoud Ahmadinejad and Israel: 2006 International Conference to Review the Global Vision of the Holocaust and surrounding controversies

-On 11 December 2006, at the International Conference to Review the Global Vision of the Holocaust," a gathering of Holocaust deniers in Tehran, Ahmadinejad said: "Thanks to people's wishes and God's will the trend for the existence of the Zionist regime is [headed] downwards and this is what God has promised and what all nations want.
+On 11 December 2006, at the International Conference to Review the Global Vision of the Holocaust, a gathering of Holocaust deniers in Tehran, Ahmadinejad said:"Thanks to people's wishes and God's will the trend for the existence of the Zionist regime is [headed] downwards and this is what God has promised and what all nations want.
 The Zionist regime will be wiped out soon the same way the Soviet Union was, and humanity will achieve freedom."

 2008

 On Israel's 60th birthday, Ahmadinejad said:

 Those who think they can revive the stinking corpse of the usurping and fake Israeli regime by throwing a birthday party are seriously mistaken.
 Today the reason for the Zionist regime's existence is questioned, and this regime is on its way to annihilation."

-Ahmadinejad also stated that Israel has reached the end like a dead rat after being slapped by the Lebanese.
-Later, he said: The Zionist regime is dying, and The criminals imagine that by holding celebrations (...) they can save the Zionist regime from death.
-Ahmadinejad also stated that They should know that regional nations hate this fake and criminal regime and if the smallest and briefest chance is given to regional nations they will destroy (it).
+Ahmadinejad also stated that Israel has "reached the end like a dead rat after being slapped by the Lebanese".
+Later, he said: The Zionist regime is dying, and the criminals imagine that by holding celebrations [...] they can save the Zionist regime from death.
+Ahmadinejad also stated that: "They should know that regional nations hate this fake and criminal regime and if the smallest and briefest chance is given to regional nations they will destroy [it]."

 In his address to the 2008 United Nations General Assembly, Ahmadinejad said that today the Zionist regime is on a definite slope to collapse.

 2012

 July

-In July 2012, ahead of Qods Day, Ahmadinejad said that "any freedom lover and justice seeker in the world must do its best for the annihilation of the Zionist regime in order to pave the path for the establishment of justice and freedom in the world," and that the ultimate objective of world forces must be the annihilation of the "Zionist regime".
+In July 2012, ahead of Quds Day, Ahmadinejad said that "any freedom lover and justice seeker in the world must do its best for the annihilation of the Zionist regime in order to pave the path for the establishment of justice and freedom in the world", and that the ultimate objective of world forces must be the annihilation of the "Zionist regime".
 Ahmadinejad added that "the Zionist regime is both the symbol of the hegemony of the Zionism over the world and the means in the hand of the oppressor powers for expansion of their hegemony in the region and in the world" and that "liberating Palestine" would solve all of the world's problems.
 Ahmadinejad also made allegations that Zionists control the world's media and financial systems, and that a "horrible Zionist current" had been managing world affairs for "about 400 years."